Remember, your images will represent the company, not the individual.

 - Bring different shades of lipstick with different color intensities in case we need to make changes.

 - A heavy under-eye liner can make you look older on camera.
 Keep the application light and soft with a pencil or shadow powder instead of a liquid liner.

 - Neutral eyeshadows look best for professional headshots.
 If you want to try a smoky eye or colored shadow for some of your shots, it is best to add this midway through your session so you can try a variety of looks.
 It is easier to add color than to take it away.

 - Makeup with an SPF is typically too reflective for studio lights.
 Avoid products with sun protection for your shoot.

 - Shimmery makeup can reflect camera lighting in an unflattering way.
-Avoid any kind of bronzer, blush, eye shadow, or lipstick with a glittery or shimmery finish.
+Avoid any kind of bronzer, blush, eye shadow with a glittery or shimmery finish.

 - You can hire a professional to do your makeup before the shoot.
-Make sure to tell your makeup artist that you need an application suited to studio lighting if you are having your headshot taken indoors and share this information with him/her.
+Make sure to tell your makeup artist that you need an application suited to studio lighting or if you are having your headshot taken indoors, and share this information with him/her.